$31.54-$39.07 hourly / $5,466.98-$6,772.64 monthly / $65,603.76-$81,271.68 annual

 Develop innovative programs and services to meet diverse needs and interests of the community

-Establish realistic program standards and goals and evaluate program results
+Establish realistic program standards and evaluate program results

 Gather and analyze data pertaining to assigned programs